 The Compensation Committee has the authority to directly retain the services of independent consultants and other experts to assist in fulfilling its responsibilities.
-The Compensation Committee has engaged the services of Aon's Human Capital Solutions practice, a division of Aon plc ("Aon") (formerly known as Radford), a national executive compensation consulting firm, to review and provide recommendations concerning all of the components of our executive compensation program.
+The Compensation Committee has engaged the services of Aon's Human Capital Solutions practice, a division of Aon plc ("Aon"), a national executive compensation consulting firm, to review and provide recommendations concerning all of the components of our executive compensation program.
 Aon performs services solely on behalf of the Compensation Committee and has no relationship with the Company or management except as it may relate to performing such services.
-Aon assists the Compensation Committee in defining the appropriate market of the Company's peer companies for executive compensation and practices and in benchmarking our executive compensation program against the peer group each year.
-Aon also assists the Compensation Committee in benchmarking our director compensation program and practices against those of our peers.
-The Compensation Committee has assessed the independence of Aon pursuant to SEC rules and the corporate governance rules of Nasdaq and concluded that Aon was independent and that the engagement of Aon raised no conflict of interest under applicable SEC and NASDAQ rules.
+Aon assists the Compensation Committee in defining our peer group of companies for executive compensation and practices and in benchmarking our executive compensation program each year.
+Aon also assists the Compensation Committee in benchmarking our director compensation program and practices against those of our peer group of companies.
+The Compensation Committee has assessed the independence of Aon pursuant to SEC rules and the corporate governance rules of Nasdaq and concluded that Aon was independent and that the engagement of Aon raised no conflict of interest under applicable SEC and Nasdaq rules.